hey-mike/Notes/Architecture/microservice.md

 - x-axis: horizontal decomposition: with the same application server replicated n times in full and in a balanced order of 1/n.
 - y-axis: functional decomposition: a verb or route is used by the balancer to identify where to go with the request.
 - z-axis: data partitioning: is very similar to the x-axis when it comes to scalability structure, as it distributes exactly the same code on each server.
-The big difference is that each server responds to a specific subset of dat
+The big difference is that each server responds to a specific subset of data

 ## Communication